-Form I-601A, titled "Application for Provisional Unlawful Presence Waiver," and also known as the "stateside waiver," has been issued by U.S. Citizenship and Immigration Services (USCIS) and available for free download on the Forms page of the USCIS website.
+U.S. Citizenship and Immigration Services (USCIS) Form I-601A, titled "Application for Provisional Unlawful Presence Waiver," and also known as the "stateside waiver," is available for free download on the Forms page of the USCIS website.
 Applicants can now use it to file for a provisional waiver.

 What Form I-601A Is Used For

-First, a little background: Form I-601A is a specialized waiver-request form -- closely related to the more generic Form I-601 that's used by any immigrant applying for a waiver of inadmissibility in order to overcome a barrier to obtaining a green card.
-For example, an immigrant might use Form I-601 to ask the U.S. government to overlook the fact that the visa or green card applicant is inadmissible based on past commisson of a crime or fraud, or excessive unlawful presence in the United States.
+First, a little background: Form I-601A is a specialized waiver-request form—closely related to the more generic Form I-601 that's used by any immigrant applying for a waiver of inadmissibility in order to overcome a barrier to obtaining a green card.
+For example, an immigrant might use Form I-601 to ask the U.S. government to overlook the fact that the visa or green card applicant is inadmissible based on past commission of a crime or fraud, or excessive unlawful presence in the United States.

-Form I-601A, however, has a more specialized use: It's for immediate relatives (spouse, parents, or unmarried children under the age of 21) seeking a waiver of the three- and ten-year time bars for unlawful presence, and doing so in advance of leaving the U.S. for their immigrant visa (green card) interview at a U.S. consulate in their home country.
+Form I-601A, however, has a more specialized use: It's for certain close relatives of U.S. citizens and lawful permanent residents seeking a waiver of the three- and ten-year time bars for unlawful presence, and doing so in advance of leaving the U.S. for their immigrant visa (green card) interview at a U.S. consulate in their home country.